 The syntax of the Base function is:

 |number||-||The number that you want to convert (must be an integer ≥ 0 and < 2^53).|

 |radix||-||The base that you want to convert the supplied number to (must be an integer ≥ 2 and ≤ 36).|

 |[min_length]||-||[min_length], the result is padded out with leading zeros.If the converted number is shorter than the value of|

 If any of the supplied arguments are decimal values, the function truncates them to integers.

 The spreadsheet below shows three examples of the Excel Base Function.

 Note that, in cell A2 of the example spreadsheet, the [min_length] argument has value 8, so the Base function pads out the result with four leading zeros.

-Further details and examples of the Excel Base function are provided on the Microsoft Office website.
+For further details and examples of the Excel Base function, see the Microsoft Office website.

 If you get an error from the Excel Base function, this is likely to be one of the following: